Rachel-Tookey/Rachel-Tookey/README.md

 Last year, I was selected for Code First Girls' software bootcamp out of 3000 applicants, where I formalised my understanding of <code>OOP</code>, <code>Python</code>, <code>MySQL</code>, <code>Javascript</code>, <code>HTML</code> and <code>CSS</code>.
 I graduated with a Distinction and 98% across all assignments/tests, and then completed a follow on +Masters in <code>Java</code> and <code>Spring Boot</code>.

-I am currently undertaking an intensive bootcamp in <code>C#</code> where I am expanding my skill set and further preparing myself for a career in coding.
+I am currently undertaking an intensive bootcamp in <code>C#</code> where I am exploring the world of <code>.NET</code> and further preparing myself for a career in coding.

-<h6><i>My Humblebrag:</i> I have a First class degree in Law from Cambridge.</h6>
+<h6><i>My Humblebrag:</i> I have a First class degree in Law from Cambridge.
+Still waiting for it to come in handy...</h6>

 # Tech stack